Bowling Green / Warren County Humane Society

 The Humane Society helps adopt animals into responsible homes and vigorously promotes the importance of spaying/neutering all pets.
 Learn about the many services that they offer, as well as what you can do to help.

 The Humane Society has kittens, puppies, cats and dogs of all sizes and descriptions available for adoption at the shelter.
-The adoption fee of $75 pays our vets for a check-up, worming, a rabies shot, the first distemper shot, and spaying or neutering.
+The adoption fee pays our vets for a check-up, worming, a rabies shot, the first distemper shot, and spaying or neutering.
 We screen all adopters to see if they will be loving, responsible caregivers.
 Prices for adoption are as follows:

 To find more information about animals that are available for adoption, please visit the following web page.
 These animals are currently up for adoption at the animal shelter and due to limited space these animals will be euthanized to make room for incoming animals.
 If you have been considering a pet for yourself or your family now is the perfect time to adopt one at the animal shelter.

 Six veterinarians in Warren, Barren, Butler, Edmonson, and Simpson counties participate in the Humane Society's Prevent-A-Litter program, which offers low-cost spay/neuter certificates to individuals on limited incomes.
 This is run on-site in the shelter at the Spay/Neuter Clinic and is available to all residents of Warren County.
-Spays/Neuters for dogs are $65 and for cats are $45.
 If the animal is not current on Rabies Vaccine, which is required , then there is an additional $6.
 If you woud like to inquire about having your pet spayed or neutered, please call 270-745-8646 to setup an appointment.
 Prices for the Spay-Neuter Program are as follows:

 The Humane Society shelter cares for over 6,000 homeless, lost, injured, and abused animals every year.
 Most are dogs and cats, but we never turn away an animal of any kind.